bhstark2/latency/report.md

-Wi-Fi             | media access can be >45ms, scanning introduces latency spikes G.hn              | latency varies per # of nodes DOCSIS            | media access: 2 - 8 ms, recent versions reduce buffering delay DSL / G.fast      | interleaving adds 2-20ms if enabled[^bhs1]
+Wi-Fi             | media access can be >45ms, scanning introduces latency spikes G.hn              | latency varies per # of nodes DOCSIS            | media access: 2 - 8 ms, recent versions reduce buffering delay DSL / G.fast      | interleaving adds 2 - 20 ms if enabled[^bhs1]
 xPON              | media access delay is system dependent
 LTE / 5G          | LTE incurs session setup delays

-[^bhs1]: ISP controls whether or not interleaving is enabled and how much interleaving delay, if enabled.
+[^bhs1]: The ISP controls whether or not interleaving is enabled and how much interleaving delay, if enabled.

 The next subsections discuss some nuances of the various link technologies that impact latency performance.